ast0414/semit/docs/index.md

 ## Baseline Classifiers

-We compare the classification accuracy of our translator model to a baseline classification model for each dataset.
+We compared the classification accuracy of our translator model to a baseline classification model for each dataset.
 Each baseline classifier resembles the discriminator module in our translator model except there is no source discrimination (real/fake) head in the last layer.
-Each baseline classifier is trained using either dataset only and thus it is expected to perform well only for the domain where it was trained.
-On the other hand, our translator model is trained using both dataset regardless of the number of labeled training samples from the target domain; therefore, we expect that our translator well classifies samples from both domains using the discriminators $$D_1$$ or $$D_2$$.
+Each baseline classifier is trained using either dataset only, and thus it is expected to perform well only for the domain where it was trained.
+On the other hand, our translator model is trained using both datasets regardless of the number of labeled training samples from the target domain; therefore, we expect that our translator well classifies samples from both domains using the discriminators $$D_1$$ or $$D_2$$.

-These comparisons allow us to ultimately determine whether our translator model could translate Kannada numeral images to arabic ones (and vice versa) effectively.
+These comparisons allow us to ultimately determine whether our translator model could translate Kannada numeral images to Arabic ones (and vice versa) effectively.

 ## Results